It Always Happens Suddenly

-And for some strange reason when I sat down in the little restaurant next to the clinic for a late breakfast I remembered or thought about my breakfast in Tefe, Amazonas, Brazil after the 3,000 km boat ride and a night in the Hotel Egas of Tefe, before another boat ride to the floating lodge of Uacari.
+And for some strange reason (maybe the similar courtyard) when I sat down in the little restaurant next to the clinic for a late breakfast I remembered or thought about my breakfast in Tefe, Amazonas, Brazil after the 3,000 km boat ride and a night in the Hotel Egas of Tefe, before another boat ride to the floating lodge of Uacari.

 Funny how little experiences trigger the memory of other past experiences.
-Good but different cultural breakfast both times and both times as the only gringo around, with a growing lifetime of unique memories!
-And this photo of the one in Tefe, Amazonas looked nothing like the one here in San Jose Costa Rica, but with similar courtyards that gave me similar feeling of adventure! 🙂
+Good but different cultural breakfast both times/places and both times as the only gringo around, adding to a growing lifetime of unique memories!
+And this photo above of the breakfast room in Tefe, Amazonas was different from the one here in San Jose Costa Rica, but with similar courtyards that gave me similar feeling of adventure! 🙂

 25 February 2021, Thursday 9 PM – Well, the Doc with ultrasound and biopsy beat their stated deadline for a report.
 I received it in email as an attached PDF with a full page explanation then a paragraph “Summary.”
 Since I can’t copy type within a PDF I retyped only the summary: